-Advisory & Consultancy Work, Appeals Against Conviction and Sentence, Assault and Offences Against the Person, Drug Trafficking and Other Drug Offences, Firearm Offences, Fraud and Financial Crime, Homicide, Human Trafficking and Modern Slavery, Internet Law and Computer Crime, Money Laundering, Proceeds of Crime and Confiscation, Motoring Offences, Private Prosecutions, Regulatory Law, Robbery, Burglary, Theft and Handling, Sexual Offences
+Advisory & Consultancy Work, Appeals Against Conviction and Sentence, Assault and Offences Against the Person, Drug Trafficking and Other Drug Offences, Firearm Offences, Fraud and Financial Crime, Homicide, Human Trafficking and Modern Slavery, Internet Law and Computer Crime, Money Laundering, Proceeds of Crime and Confiscation, Motoring Offences, Private Prosecutions, Regulatory Law, Robbery, Burglary, Theft and Handling, Sexual Offence Solicitors

 After 8+ years as a Director of Reeds, Lucy has recently returned to the Independent Bar and accepted a tenancy at Furnival Chambers.
 Having enjoyed a strong relationship with Reeds and built up a loyal client following in the Oxford area, we are pleased to confirm that Lucy will be retaining close links with Reeds as a Door Tenant available for both private and legal aid instructions.

 Linnell’s Prize for highest marked law degree (1st class)

 Blackthorn Scholar (Middle Temple) and Jules Thorn Scholar (Middle Temple)

 Member of the Honourable Society of the Middle Temple

 Female Fraud Forum